- Q: Can I enter more than one film?

 - Q: Can I submit my film online?

 - A: Yes!
 By private download link, please.
-But you also need to snail mail us a copy.
+But you also might want to snail mail us a copy as a back up (you don't have to if you dson't want to, though).
 Make sure if you send us an online link, it's PRIVATE (if you make your film public, it gets disqualified) and downloadable for us, not just viewable.

 - Q: How much does this cost?